henrik42/solo/README.md

 ## solo.jumpstart.servlet_container_initializer

-Here we jump-start _Solo_ via `ServletContainerInitializer`.
-This means we use a web-applications start-up mechanism to have _Solo_ jump-started.
+Here we jump-start _Solo_ via `ServletContainerInitializer` [1].
+This means we use a web-application's start-up mechanism to have _Solo_ jump-started.

 We supply the resource